 So I think I’ve basically listed all available toys out there, right?
-You must really hate me at this point… Because now I’m taking the fun out of fun!
+Now I’m taking the fun out of fun!
 But that’s the reality of living in the world of wealth over health.

 Check labels and contact manufacturers if you have specific questions or concerns.
 And remember, it’s quality over quantity!